 SEEKING HELP AND INFORMATION

-POLICY AGAINST RETALIATION
+POLICY AGAINST RETALIATION AND WHISTLEBLOWER RIGHTS

 CONFLICTS OF INTEREST

-If you have any doubts whether any information or data concerning the Company is confidential, you must refrain from disclosure and check with the Vice President—Human Resources.
+If you have any doubts whether any information or data concerning ADS is confidential, you must refrain from disclosure and check with your manager or Human Resources.
 Employees have a duty to safeguard all confidential information, except when disclosure is authorized or legally mandated.
-An employee’s obligation to protect confidential information continues after an employee leaves the Company.
-Unauthorized disclosure of confidential information could cause competitive harm to the Company and could result in legal liability to you and the Company.
+An employee’s obligation to protect confidential information continues after an employee leaves ADS.
+Unauthorized disclosure of confidential information could cause competitive harm to ADS and could result in legal liability to you and ADS.

 GIFTS AND ENTERTAINMENT

-If you have any questions about whether it is permissible to accept a gift or something else of value, contact the Vice President—Human Resources for additional guidance.
+If you have any questions about whether it is permissible to accept a gift or something else of value, refer to ADS’s policies regarding same or contact the Legal Department for guidance.

 ACCURACY OF FINANCIAL REPORTS AND OTHER PUBLIC COMMUNICATIONS

 Accurate and reliable records are crucial to our business.
-Our records are the basis of our earnings statements, financial reports, public filings and other disclosures to third parties and guide our business decision-making and strategic planning.
+Our records are the basis of our earnings statements, financial reports and other disclosures to third parties and guide our business decision-making and strategic planning.
 Our records include customer and vendor information, including pricing information, payroll, timecards, travel and expense reports, e-mails, accounting and financial data, measurement and performance records, electronic data files and all other records maintained in the ordinary course of our business.

 All of our records must be complete, accurate and reliable in all material respects.
 Undisclosed or unrecorded funds, payments or receipts are inconsistent with our business practices and are prohibited.
 You are expected to act in good faith, responsibly, with due care, competence and with common sense in a timely manner.
 You may not misrepresent material facts or allow your independent judgment or decisions to be improperly influenced or biased by others or by other factors such as operating unit or individual performance or objectives, plans, forecasts or financial commitments.
 If you believe someone is asking or directing you to violate these obligations, report the situation promptly.
 You are responsible for understanding and complying with our record-keeping policy.
 Ask your supervisor if you have any questions.

-person, including a principal financial officer or other member of the Finance Team in the performance of their duties with respect to the financial books and records is a violation of this Code.
+Any action (direct or indirect) to force, manipulate, mislead or fraudulently influence any person, including a principal financial officer or other member of the Finance Team in the performance of their duties with respect to the financial books and records is a violation of this Code.
 This includes situations involving the recording or authorization of any financial transactions that are incorrect or improper or not adequately supported.
 Any action (direct or indirect) to force, manipulate, mislead or fraudulently influence the Company’s independent auditors in the performance of their audit or review of the Company’s financial statements is prohibited.
-Any violation of this Section should be reported directly to the General Counsel.
+Any violation of this Section should be immediately reported directly to the General Counsel.